ropensci/roweb3/content/blog/2020-10-13-covidpreprints/index.md

 The [eLife Sprint 2020](https://sprint.elifesciences.org/), an annual hackathon gathering various stakeholders of the research community -- researchers, publishers, and software developers, among others -- provided the perfect opportunity to try and design a more scalable, and re-usable, workflow.
 A small team quickly came together to work on this project: Jonny Coates, Zhang-He Goh, Hugo Gruson, Chris Huggins, Allan Ochola, Bruno Paranhos & Michael Parkin.
 We identified two goals at the start of the pre-print:

 - we would design a more ergonomic, less cluttered, and responsive interface that would be usable on various screen sizes (including mobile phones).
-- we would also automate the update process, thus reducing the required amount of human input.
+- we would automate the update process, thus reducing the required amount of human input.

 Fortunately, we identified a significant part of the process that could be automated by fetching information from the Europe PMC API.
 More precisely, this could be done directly in R with a single function call, thanks to rOpenSci's [europepmc](https://docs.ropensci.org/europepmc/) package.